david-chen0/OptionsTracker/README.md

 getContract: Gets an option contract corresponding to the contractId we've assigned it
 deleteContract: Deletes a contract.
 This is different from closeContract, as we want to get rid of all records corresponding to this contract.

-Contract class:
+OptionsPosition class:
-contractId: This will be a unique increasing number(starting from 1) which maps to a contract ticker strikePrice expiryDate
+positionId: This will be a unique increasing number(starting from 1) which maps to a contract ticker
+contractType: Put or call
-amount: The number of contracts opened
+quantity: The number of contracts opened.
+Positive = long, negative = short strikePrice expiryDate
-price: The price of the contract per underlying asset
+premium: The price of the contract per underlying asset
 openPrice: The price of the underlying asset when we opened this contract
 openDate: The date when we opened this contract
 profit: The total profit generated from these contracts.
 This takes into account opportunity cost too.
 For instance, for covered calls,